cechandler/dissertation-paper/dissertation/diss-outline.md

 ## Variation 6 and Variation 7

-# Conclusion

-- Connections to other music
+## Connections to other music (good place for this discussion?)

-  - *Schnee*
+- *Diabelli Variations* and connection to "sudden awakening" instruction at Variation 5

+  - I think Abrahamsen is talking about *Diabelli Variation* No. 20

+- *Winternacht* and connection to Beethoven's *Moonlight Sonata* (from Ernste)

+- *Schnee* and connection to Bach canons and *Contrapunctus* (from discussion of Abrahamsen, **need to find source**)

   - Concept of doubling (both in orchestration and re-use)
   - Shrinking movement proportions

-  - Schumann
+- *Wald* and connection to Schumann's *Waldenszen* (from program note and hopefully more from **Abrahamsen**)

+# Conclusion

 # Misc thoughts